JamesLiuZX/NFinsighTAnalytics/k8s/Setup.md

 6. When done, stop the minikube tunnel with <kbd>Cmd + C</kbd>

-7. Next, run this command in the `k8s` container:
+7. Next, run this command in the `k8s` folder:

 ```sh
 kubectl delete -f ./resources